Danielius1012/BotLabs/Bot_Builder/4_Authentication_Bot/README.md

-# Authentification Bot - Bot Builder
+# Authentication Bot - Bot Builder

 In the course of this lab, we will build a bot that can post anything on Facebook, but only after it gets the required permissions from the user via login.
 This example uses some code from the [Microsoft Bot Builder repository](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples/SimpleFacebookAuthBot).